Opinion | William Barr has gone too far before, but never this far

 And even if the two phenomena were somehow legitimately considered along the same continuum, there is no way that the covid-19 lockdown could be accurately labeled “the greatest intrusion on civil liberties in American history.”

-How about the internment of Japanese Americans during World War II?
+How about the internment of U.S. citizens and noncitizens of Japanese descent during World War II?
 How could anyone, no less the attorney general, who oversees civil rights enforcement, analogize covid-19 restrictions to slavery?
-“A different kind of restraint?”
+“A different kind of restraint”?
 How does that sound to anyone with an ounce of historical memory — or of decency?

 He warned that electing Joe Biden would put the nation on the road to socialism.
 “I think we were getting into a position where we were going to find ourselves irrevocably committed to the socialist path,” Barr said in an interview.
 “And I think if Trump loses this election that that will be the case.
 In other words, I think there’s now a clear fork in the road for our country.”